juneHQ/non-work-domains/Readme.md

 # Non work domains

 This is a list of domains that are not work related.
+This list includes both temporary and free email domain providers.

 We use this list to block non-professional domains from creating new accounts for [June](https://june.so).